kjac/NoCode.DeliveryApi/README.md

 In the "Querying" section you can define custom filters and sorters for querying the Delivery API.
 Both are based on content property data

-The created filters and sorters are automatically documented in the built-in Swagger UI (`/umbraco/swagger/`).
+The created filters and sorters are automatically documented in the built-in Swagger UI (`/umbraco/swagger/`) for the Delivery API.
 Here you'll find samples on their usage as well as details on the applicable syntax for the different types of filters and sorters.
 The Swagger UI is also an excellent playground for testing your filters and sorters.

 ![Example of the Swagger UI displaying a No-Code filter](docs/swagger-ui-filter-example.png)